gocd/docs.go.cd/content/installation/upgrade_to_gocd_20.5.0.md

 #### 4.2 Migrating data from PostgreSQL to PostgreSQL

-> TODO TODO: The doc link needs to be changed.

 1. Create an empty database in PostgreSQL.
-Refer the [PostgreSQL docs](docs) for information on creating an empty database.
+Refer the [PostgreSQL docs](./configuring_database/postgres.html) for information on creating an empty database.

 2. Run the command by providing the right parameters for the required options.
 An example is shown below: